wp-plugins/catablog/readme.txt

 == Description ==

 CataBlog allows you to catalog pretty much anything you would want and share it through your blog in a simple but elegant gallery.
 Upload images, give them titles, links, descriptions and then save them into your catalog.
-Use tags to organize and filter your catalog items into multiple different catalogs.
-Show off your photos in high resolution too, now with the new `lightbox effect` which can be turned on in one simple step.
-Easy, intuitive design makes it child's play to keep track of all your different catalogs and create amazing e-stores, galleries, lists and more.
+Use categories to organize and filter your catalog items into multiple different catalogs.
+Show off your photos in high resolution too with the `LightBox` effect, it can be enabled with one click.
+Easy, intuitive and smart design makes it trivial to keep track of all your different catalogs and create amazing e-stores, galleries, lists and more.

 Upgraders:

 * Please export your database to xml before upgrading, just incase.
-* Backup the `wp-content/uploads/catablog` folder to your local computer.
+* Backup the `catablog` folder in your WordPress uploads folder.

 Highlighted Features:

-* New view controls lets you choose exactly how your catalog's html is rendered.
+* Complete WordPress integration, no longer does CataBlog mess with your database.
-* Built in view templates for catalogs, galleries and PayPal shopping carts.
+* Tags have been replaced with a more familiar `Categories` feature.
-* Easy management of your catalog with a superiorly designed admin control panels.
+* The Options Page is better organized and supports more options.
-* Import and Export features for loading previously saved CataBlog database backups.
+* New template controls lets you choose exactly how your catalog's HTML is rendered.
-* The LightBox display shows full size photos along with the title, description and next/previous links.
+* Easy management of your catalog with superiorly designed admin control panels.

-NOTE: please export your database to xml before upgrading, just incase.
+* Import and Export features for saving and loading catalogs.

 PLEASE: read notes about upgrading from versions older then 0.7.6